Ship's cat

 The ship's cat has been a common feature on many trading, exploration, and naval ships dating to ancient times.
-Cats have been carried on ships for many reasons, most importantly to control rodents.
+Cats have been brought on ships for many reasons, most importantly to control rodents.
 Vermin aboard a ship can cause damage to ropes, woodwork, and more recently, electrical wiring.
 In addition, rodents threaten ships' stores, devour crews' foodstuff, and can cause economic damage to ships' cargo, such as grain.
-They are also a source of disease, which is dangerous for ships that are at sea for long periods of time.
+Vermin are also a source of disease, which is dangerous for ships that are at sea for long periods of time.
 Rat fleas are carriers of plague, and rats on ships were believed to be a primary vector of the Black Death.

 Cats naturally attack and kill rodents and adapt to new surroundings, which makes them suitable for service on a ship.
 In addition, they offer companionship and a sense of home, security and camaraderie to sailors away from home.
+The tradition that every ship needs a mascot made cats very welcome among sailors.

 History

 The African wildcat was probably first tamed in the Fertile Crescent during the first agricultural revolution that started about 10,000 years ago.

 Small cat bones excavated on Mediterranean islands indicate that cats were introduced around the beginning of the first millennium.

-Analysis of mitochondrial DNA of archaeological cat specimens revealed that ancient Egyptian cats started spreading in the 8th century BCE along Mediterranean trading routes and reached a Viking port at the Baltic Sea by the 7th century.
-The study suggests that viking sailors took cats with them on their voyages.
+Analysis of mitochondrial DNA of archaeological cat specimens revealed that ancient Egyptian cats started spreading in the 8th century BCE along Mediterranean trading routes and had reached a Viking port at the Baltic Sea by the 7th century CE.
+The study suggests that Viking sailors took cats with them on their voyages.
 During the Age of Discovery from the 15th through the 18th centuries, explorers and traders took them on board their ships to much of the rest of the world.

 The Royal Navy banned cats and other pet animals from all ships on the ocean in 1975 on hygiene grounds.

-Cats are still however, common on many private ships.
+However, cats are still common on many private ships.
 One notable example is "Toolbox" (a feral kitten born in a toolbox), the senior ship's cat, official warrant officer and "Captain's Assistant" aboard the modern Kalmar Nyckel.
 A celebrity in her own right, she is the subject of two books.
-A number of ship's cats were included in the chronicles for the National Geographic Magazine (1968–1970) and detailed in the 1972 book Dove by Robin Lee Graham, which was adapted into the 1974 film The Dove.
-Bug Naked, Captain Kate McCue's sphynx cat, sails with her aboard the mega cruise ship Celebrity Beyond.
+Bug Naked, Captain Kate McCue's sphynx cat, sailed with her aboard the mega cruise ship Celebrity Beyond until her death in December 2024.